-Annah Zhu is a political ecologist who studies conservation and development in Madagascar, with a specific focus on the country’s trade in natural resources with China.
-Annah’s research is based on ethnographic fieldwork conducted in Madagascar and China, as well as time spent working for the United Nations, Economics and Trade Branch in Geneva, Switzerland and the United States Peace Corps in Madagascar.
-Annah also has nearly a decade of consulting experience managing environmental impact statements for large government projects in the United States, and she has begun to apply this work to the study of enviornmental impact assessment in China.
+I am a political ecologist studying conservation and development in Madagascar, with a specific focus on the country’s trade in natural resources with China.
+My research is based on ethnographic fieldwork conducted in Madagascar and China, as well as time spent working for the United Nations Environment Programme in Geneva, Switzerland and the United States Peace Corps in Madagascar.
+I also have nearly a decade of consulting experience managing environmental impact statements for large government projects in the United States, and have begun to apply this work to the study of enviornmental impact assessment in China.
+In general, my research contributes to debates on Chinese resource investments in Africa, as well as the impact of "global China" on the environment.

 University of California, Berkeley, Ph.D., expected August 2018